selalib/joss_paper/paper.md

 # Statement of need

+Codes like GYSELA [ref] currently allows to simulate ionic turbulence in tokamak plasmas by neglecting the temporal variations of the magnetic field.
+If you want to take into account not only the electron dynamics (currently considered adiabatic) but also the electromagnetic effects and enrich the physics of the model, you need important improvements of the numerical schemes (multiscale schemes in time and space, Vlasov-Maxwell resolution instead of Vlasov-Poisson, ...).

+One of the difficulties posed by kinetic models for plasmas, including in particular the Vlasov equation, is that they are posed in phase space which doubles the dimension (6D for the complete physical problem which can sometimes be restricted to 4D or 5D thanks to the existence of symmetries or the decoupling of certain time scales).
+The development and validation of a new numerical method is generally done in a simpler way in small 1D and 2D codes that do not require parallelization and that allow to run validation test cases in a few seconds or minutes, unlike real physical cases that require hours or even days on high-performance computers of national centers.

 The SeLaLib project arose from the need of researchers to develop numerical methods with simplified test cases while also having independently tested modules that would facilitate gradual changes in